 Send your reading list for input

 We are committed to supporting that all students have online reading lists in Moodle.
-Information Services staff can help with the input of your module reading lists.
+Information Services staff can help create your reading list on Leganto.

 To send us your reading list for input, use the Reading List Unidesk Form.